jamescherti/buffer-terminator.el/README.md

         (keep-buffer-name-regexp . ("\\` \\*Minibuf-[0-9]+\\*\\'"))
         (kill-buffer-name-regexp . "compile-angel")

+        ;; Keep process buffers
+        ;; Process buffers are buffers where an active process is running.
+        ;; Removing the following will result in the termination of such ;; buffers, potentially disrupting active processes.
+        (keep-buffer-type . "process")

         ;; Retain special buffers (Important).
         ;; Keep this in the end, after all the rules above.
         ;; If you choose to terminate special buffers by removing the following,